 The most important part of a solar panel system is the solar array itself.
 It holds all of the panels in your system, which is where sunlight is collected and converted into electricity.
 Here are some common questions to ask yourself before installing a solar panel system on your home, and to make sure you get the most productive array possible.

-First: what makes up your solar array?
+What makes up a solar array?

 When an installer talks about your solar array, they’re typically describing the panels themselves and how they are situated on your property.
 Sunlight will hit the panels in your array and produce direct current (DC) electricity.
 The array will be connected to a central inverter (or multiple small ones, if you’re using microinverters at the panel site), and the inverter converts the DC to alternate current (AC) electricity for your home to use.